5j9/tsetmc/README.rst

 The ``instruments.price_adjustments`` function gets all the price adjustments for a specified flow.

-The `market_watch`_ module contains several function to fetch market watch data.
+The `market_watch`_ module contains several functions to fetch market watch data.
 They include:

 * ``market_watch_init``
 * ``market_watch_plus``